Young-won/deepbiome/docs/source/prerequisites.rst

 list of the names of `k` input files (.csv)
     If we want to use the list of the input files, we need the make a list of the names of each input file.
-    Below is an example file for `k=4` repeatition.
+    Below is an example file for `k=4` repetition.

     .. csv-table:: Example of the list of `k` input file names
         :class: longtable
         :file: data/gcount_list.csv

 list of `k` input files
-    Each file should have each repeatition's sample microbiome abandunce.
+    Each file should have each repetition's sample microbiome abandunce.
-    Below is an example file for `k=4` repeatition.
-This example is `gcount_0001.csv` for the first repeatition in the list of the names of input files above.
+    Below is an example file for `k=4` repetition.
+This example is `gcount_0001.csv` for the first repetition in the list of the names of input files above.
 This file has the 4 samples' microbiome abandunce.

     .. csv-table:: Example of one input file (.csv) of `k` inputs.
         :class: longtable
         :file: data/gcount_0001.csv

 y (.csv)
-    One column contains y samples for one repeatition.
+    One column contains y samples for one repetition.
-    Below is an example file for `k=4` repeatition.
-For each repeatition (column) has outputs of 4 samples for each repeatition.
+    Below is an example file for `k=4` repetition.
+For each repetition (column) has outputs of 4 samples for each repeatition.

     .. csv-table:: Example of y file (.csv)
         :class: longtable
         :file: data/y.csv

-index for training set for each repetation (.csv)
+index for training set for each repetition (.csv)
-    For each repeatition, we have to set the training and test set.
-If the index file is given, the deepbiome library set the training set and test set based on the index file.
+    For each repetition, we have to set the training and test set.
+If the index file is given, DeepBiome sets the training set and test set based on the index file.
 Below is the example of the index file.
-Each column has the training indexs for each repeatition.
-The deepbiome will only use the samples in this index set for training.
-Below is an example for `k=4` repeatition
+Each column has the training indices for each repetition.
+DeepBiome will only use the samples in this index set for training.
+Below is an example for `k=4` repetition

     .. csv-table:: Example of index file (.csv)
         :class: longtable
         :file: data/idx.csv

-In the example above, we used the first 3 row of the first column in `y.csv` for the training set in the first repeatition.
+In the example above, we used the first 3 rows of the first column in `y.csv` for the training set in the first repetition.

-With one input file for k fold cross-validation
+With one input file for `k` fold cross-validation
 ------------------------------------------------------

-Deepbiome needs 3 data as follow:
+DeepBiome needs 3 data files as follows:

     1. **the tree information**
     1. **the input file**
     1. **y**

 For `k` fold cross-validation, we can use an input file.
 In addition, we can set **the training index for each fold**.
-If we set the index file, deepbiome build the training set for each fold based on each fold index in the index file.
-If not, deepbiome will generate the index file locally.
+If we set the index file, DeepBiome builds the training set for each fold based on each fold index in the index file.
+If not, DeepBiome will generate the index file locally.

-Eath data should have the csv format as follow:
+Eath data should have the csv format as follows:

 tree information (.csv)
     A file about the phylogenetic tree information.